theolujay/appa/ARCHITECTURE.md

 **DNS Provider Coupling**

 The v1 implementation is optimized for **Cloudflare**.
 While the architecture supports other providers via different `caddy-dns` plugins, Cloudflare remains the default for the "zero-config" experience.
-Future iterations will aim for a provider-agnostic plugin system.
+Provider abstraction is tracked in [ROADMAP.md](./ROADMAP.md).

 **Railpack CLI and Frontend Version Coupling**